-The broad range of theoretical and practical knowledge gained in the Interactive Media Design master's programme, means graduates have broad career pathways and excellent perspectives in a varied job market.
+The intensive theoretical and practical knowledge gained in the Interactive Media Design master's programme, means graduates have outstanding prospects in a varied job market.
 This could be in management positions in media agencies or companies involved in the planning, design, research and production of trend-setting interfaces and interactions with digital products and virtual environments.
 The fields of game design and the development of interactive audio and video productions also offer outstanding opportunities.

 Our cooperative PhD programme makes it possible for master's graduates to gain a further academic qualification.